This product is inhaled into the lungs using the Turbuhaler®.

 Why is it prescribed?

-- Children using the device should be supervised by an adult who knows how to use it properly.
+- Children using the device should be supervised by an adult who is familiar with it's proper use.

 - Always replace the cover after use and keep away from moisture.